Pobek/restonic/README.md

 ## commands

 - ~~Add an option to specify which datapower apply the command to.
 For example: when the option '--machine' is used, check if the given value exists within the configuration as a datapower.
 In case the given value is 'all', apply the command to all of the datapowers from the configuration file.If the given value isnt a datapower or the word 'all', return an error message.~~
+- Pass config object as context variable and not as Gloal variable.
+- Add a command for manipulating files on the datapower.

 ## mpgw_commands.py

 - Create a function that returns a list of MultiProtocol Gateways Names from a specific datapower / environment / all of them.
 - Create a function that modifies a given MultiProtocol Gateway.

+## filestore_commands.py

+- Create a function that returns the content of a given directory